 Choosing an HO-5 insurance policy

-HO-5 policies cost more than HO-3 coverage, but they’re worth the extra cost when a calamity occurs.
+HO-5 policies cost more than HO-3 coverage, but for homeowners with expensive personal belongings looking for the most protection, they may be worth the extra cost if a calamity occurs.
 When searching for an HO-5 policy, look for insurers that pack standard policies with a few extra benefits.
-For example, some standard HO-5 policies include personal property replacement cost coverage or ordinance of law coverage, which pays to rebuild your home to current building codes.
+For example, some standard HO-5 policies may include ordinance of law coverage, which pays to rebuild your home to current building codes after a covered loss.

 Also, look for a provider that offers the types of optional coverages or endorsements that fit your individual needs.
-Folks with high-value homes often need coverages such as identity theft protection or scheduled property insurance to cover expensive items such as artwork or a grand piano.
-Likewise, choose a carrier that offers high personal liability limits – $1 million or more – and personal property coverage that protects items such as laptops and jewelry when you take them with you on vacation.
+Folks with high-value homes and personal property may desire coverages such as identity theft protection or scheduled property insurance to cover expensive items such as artwork or a grand piano.
+Likewise, consider a carrier that offers high personal liability limits – $1 million or more – if you frequently entertain guests.
+You may also want to consider a carrier that offers higher coverage limits for personal property coverage when traveling to better protect items such as laptops and jewelry when you take them with you on vacation.

 - HO-5 policies provide open-peril protection for both your home and personal property.

-- HO-5 policies are designed for high-value homes and cost more than HO-3 policies.
+- HO-5 policies are designed to provide more comprehensive coverage for those with for high-value homes and belongings and cost more than HO-3 policies.